emaphis/FunctionalProgrammingUsingFSharp/src/Chapter02/Section_02_08.md

 \end{align*}
 $$

-A new binding of `pi` doesn not effect the meaning of the `circleArea`function since closures in F# are static:
+A new binding of `pi` does not affect the meaning of the `circleArea`function since closures in F# are static:

 ```fsharp
 let pi = 0